 Cash Flow Analysis

 Your business may have a large, lucrative order on the books, but if it can't be invoiced until the job is completed, then you may run into cash flow problems.
 That scenario can get even worse if you have to hire staff, purchase inventory, and make other expenditures in the meantime to complete the project.

 Performing regular cash flow projections is an important part of business planning.
 If managed properly, cash flow shortages can be covered by additional financing or equity investment.

 Business Contingency Planning

-In addition to business planning for profit and growth your business should have a contingency plan.
-Contingency business planning (also known as business continuity planning or disaster planning) is the type of business planning that focuses on dealing with crises.
-A business contingency plan is a proposed implementation plan to deal with some new emergency, event or new information that may disrupt your business.
+In addition to business planning for profit and growth, your business should have a contingency plan.
+Contingency business planning (also known as business continuity planning or disaster planning) is the type of business planning that deals with crises and worst-case scenarios.
+A business contingency plan helps businesses deal with sudden emergencies, unexpected events, and new information that could disrupt your business.

 The goals of a contingency plan are to:

-- provide for the safety and security of yourself, your employees, and your customers in the event of a disaster such as a fire, flood, robbery, data breach/loss, illness of key employee, etc.
+- Provide for the safety and security of yourself, your employees, and your customers in the event of a fire, flood, robbery, data breach, illness, or some other disaster

-- to ensure that your business is able to resume operations as quickly as possible.
+- Ensure that your business can resume operations after an emergency as quickly as possible

 Business Succession Planning